falconry/falcon/doc/index.rst

 tiny server of mine and was ~40% faster with only 20 minutes of work."

+"I'm loving #falconframework!
+Super clean and simple, I finally have the speed and flexibility I need!"

 "I feel like I'm just talking HTTP at last, with nothing in the middle.
-Falcon seems like the *requests* of backend."
+Falcon seems like the requests of backend."

 "The source code for falcon is so good, I almost prefer it to documentation.
 It basically can't be wrong."